Torquay Museum Society

-The programme is in two series: the Autumn Programme, which runs from October to December, and the Spring Programme, which runs from January to April.
-Lectures are on Tuesday and Wednesday mornings and are open to Society members, and for a £5 fee, to members of the public.
+The programme is usually in two seasons which run from October to December and January to April.
+Lectures are on Tuesday and Wednesday mornings starting at 10.45am and are open to Society members.
 The lectures cover a huge array of topics and cater for a wide variety of interests.

 During the summer months, between the spring and autumn lecture series, we run weekly conversazione, informal meetings involving presentations by members, e.g.short talks, poetry readings, and discussions initiated by members, often around the display of interesting objects and artefacts.
 Unfortunately, we have had to cancel the summer 2021 Conversazione, but are hopeful that it will return in 2022.